mkbabb/parse-that/README.md

     -   parsing status (`Ok` or `Err`)
     -   current offset into the input string
     -   debug node's name
-    -   stringified current parser - a bit like the EEBNF format
+    -   stringified current parser - a bit like the BBNF format
 -   A body containing:
     -   A maximum of 10 lines of the input string, with the current offset into the parse string denoted by `^`
     -   Line numbers for each line currently displayed

-The `blue` color indicates that that variable is an EEBNF nonterminal - `yellow` is the stringified parser.
+The `blue` color indicates that that variable is an BBNF nonterminal - `yellow` is the stringified parser.

 ##### Thanks to [chalk](https://github.com/chalk/chalk) for the colors!

-## EEBNF and the Great Parser Generator
+## BBNF and the Great Parser Generator

-Extended Extended Backus-Naur Form is a simple and readable way to describe a language.
+Better Backus-Naur Form is a simple and readable way to describe a language.
 A [better](https://dwheeler.com/essays/dont-use-iso-14977-ebnf.html) EBNF.

-See the EEBNF for EEBNF (meta right) at [eebnf.ebnf](./grammar/eebnf.ebnf).
+See the BBNF for BBNF (meta right) at [bbnf.ebnf](./grammar/bbnf.ebnf).

 With your grammar in hand, call the `generateParserFromEBNF` function within [ebnf.ts](./src/ebnf.ts) and you'll be returned two objects: